When considering vasectomy reversal, here are a few of things to think about:

 - Check to see whether you can produce healthy sperm.
 For most men, having gotten a woman pregnant before is proof enough.
-If your doctor is unsure whether you are producing healthy sperm, you may need a testicular biopsy.
-In this test, a needle is used to remove fluid from your testicles to check for sperm.
+In rare cases, if your doctor is unsure whether you are producing healthy sperm, you may need additional testing.

 - Confirm that your partner is capable of having a child.
 Your doctor will want to see whether your partner has any fertility problems, especially if she has never had a child or is older than age 35.
 This may require a gynecological examination and other tests.

 Make sure you know what steps you need to take before surgery.
 Your doctor will probably ask you to:

 - Stop taking blood-thinning medications.
 Two weeks before your vasectomy reversal, your doctor may tell you not to take pain relievers such as aspirin or ibuprofen (Advil, Motrin IB, others), because they can increase your risk of bleeding.
 Your doctor may also have you stop taking other medications.

 - Bring tight-fitting undergarments, such as an athletic supporter, to wear after surgery.
 This will support your scrotum and hold bandages in place.

 - Arrange for someone to drive you home after surgery.
 Surgery generally takes about two to four hours.
 You may need additional time to recover from anesthesia.
 Ask your doctor when you can expect to go home after surgery.

 - Wein AJ, et al. Campbell-Walsh Urology.
 10th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.mdconsult.com/das/book/body/208746819-6/0/1445/0.html.
 Accessed Dec.
 6, 2012.